OutSystems/docs-product/src/setup-maintain/setup/install-client-side-certificate-paas.md

 You’ll need to [open a support case](https://success.outsystems.com/Support/OutSystems_community/Opening_a_support_case_with_OutSystems) and:

 * Provide the client-side certificate:
-    * In .PFX format, with password and TripleDES-SHA1 encryption type (AES256-SHA256 encryption is not supported).
+    * In .PFX format, with password and TripleDES-SHA1 encryption type (AES256-SHA256 encryption is not currently supported).
     * Any other required root certificates, in .CER format, if not yet included in the .PFX.

 * Make sure to be clear about what environments should the certificate be installed in.